LettersBlue/african-nations-league/README.md

 **Representative Accounts:**
 - Register your own account at `/register` and select "Representative" role

-### Database Access

-Firebase Firestore database access has been granted to:
-- `ammarcanani@gmail.com`
-- `elsje.scott@uct.ac.za`

-These accounts have been added as project members with Viewer access to the Firebase project.

 ## 📖 How to Run the Application